 To be honest, automation is only a single piece of a much larger puzzle.
 Connectivity, reliability, calibrated alarms and remote monitoring are all important aspects of integrated systems that make up the new oilfield.

 Remote Monitoring: Going Beyond Automation

 Even a fully integrated automation system that uses cutting-edge IPC hardware and software still has the potential for incidents.
 Spills and larger incidents are not only costly but also dangerous for field personnel.
 When an incident occurs, reaction time is measured in seconds, not hours.

-With the majority of upstream and midstream facilities operating without personnel on site, the necessity to remotely monitor operations (even if they’re automated) is vital to keeping facilities incident free and preventing downtime.
+With the majority of upstream and midstream facilities operating without personnel on site, the ability to remotely monitor operations (even if they’re automated) is vital to keep facilities incident-free and preventing downtime.

 What Is Remote Monitoring?